Why You Should Optimize Gmail

 How often should I optimize my Gmail?

-You should optimize your Gmail as often as is necessary to prevent it from becoming messy.
+You should optimize your Gmail as often as necessary to prevent it from becoming messy.
 Ideally, you should automate your inbox management using the Auto Clean feature of Clean Email app.

 How to check how much free memory I have on Gmail?